gdefazio/NOA_TGCT_exome_data_management_/README.md

 # Exome sequencing data management and variant filtering in azoospermic and testicular germ cell tumor patients

-This program executes all the passages contained in the Krausz et al. pipeline for SNP and INDEL filtering.
+This program executes all the passages contained in the Krausz et al. pipeline for SNV and INDEL filtering.
 It takes in input .xlsx or .csv files obtained after exome sequencing data analysis and is aimed to find the rarest variants.

 ### USAGE

 ```
-SNP_indel_filter_PV.py [-h] (-s SINGLE | -d DIRECTORY)
+SNV_INDEL_filter_PV.py [-h] (-s SINGLE | -d DIRECTORY)
                        [-p PARALLEL] [-a AUX1] [-b AUX2] [-o OUTPUT]

 ```